jameslao/zignor-python/README.md

 `NumPy` installation is required.
 Python 3 compatible.

+To install, run

+`python setup.py install`

+or if you use `pip`, run

+`pip install zignor`

 If you are running Windows and don't have MSVC compiler installed, a pre-built distribution on Python 3.5 is given in `dist` folder.

-`python setup.py install`